Julio Vitobello

-Julio Fernando Vitobello (born 2 March 1957) is an Argentine politician who has served as General Secretary of the Presidency of the Nation since 2019, designated by President Alberto Fernández.
+Julio Fernando Vitobello (born 2 March 1957) is an Argentine politician who served as General Secretary of the Presidency of the Nation from 2019 to 2023, designated by President Alberto Fernández.
 Previously, from 2009 to 2015, he was head of the Anti-Corruption Bureau.
 He also served as General Comptroller of the Nation from 2007 to 2009 and as a member of the Buenos Aires City Legislature.

 Early life and career

 Julio Fernando Vitobello was born on 2 March 1957 in Buenos Aires.
 He studied law at the University of Buenos Aires.
 His political career started in the Buenos Aires City chapter of the Justicialist Party.
 During the presidency of Carlos Menem he was chief of staff at the Secretariat of the Interior.

 Vitobello ran for a seat in the Buenos Aires City Legislature in the 2000 local election under the Action for the Republic list, alongside, among others, Alberto Fernández.
 Vitobello had met Fernández earlier, during the 1999 presidential campaign of Eduardo Duhalde; they remained close associates ever since.